mariacastaldo/starter-academic/content/publication/junkNewsBubbles/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Concentration of attention and speed of consumption in YouTube channels'
+  caption: 'Regimes of attention change according to the importace of trendiness in platforms'
   focal_point: ""
   preview_only: false